Kagu: Breeding

 Kagus are monogamous breeders, generally forming long-term pair bonds that are maintained for many years, even possibly life.
-Kagu can be long lived, with birds in captivity living for over 20 years.
-A single nesting attempt is made each year, although should the first nesting attempt fail a second attempt is made that year.
-A simple nest is constructed, which is little more than a heaped pile of leaves, although in some cases the egg may be laid directly on the ground.
-The nest is not concealed but is usually adjacent to a tree trunk, log or low vegetation.
-A single grey slightly blotched egg is laid which weighs 60–75 g.
+They can be long lived, with birds in captivity living over 20 years.
+A single nesting attempt is made each year, although should the first nesting attempt fail, a second attempt is made that year.
+A simple nest is constructed, which is little more than a heaped pile of leaves, although in some cases, the egg may be laid directly on the ground.
+The nest is not concealed, but is usually adjacent to a tree trunk, log, or low vegetation.
+A single, grey, slightly blotched egg is laid, which weighs 60–75 g.
 Incubation duties are shared by the parents.
-Each bird will incubate the egg for 24 hours, with the changeover occurring around noon each day.
-During each incubation stint the parent will remain on the egg the whole time except early in the morning, when the bird will briefly move away to call to its mate and occasionally forage quickly.
+Each bird incubates the egg for 24 hours, with the changeover occurring around noon each day.
+During each incubation stint, the parent remains on the egg the whole time except early in the morning, when the bird briefly moves away to call to its mate and occasionally forage quickly.
 The incubation period lasts for 33–37 days, which is long for the size of the egg.

 Offspring may remain in their parents' territory for many years after fledging, sometimes up to six years.
 These chicks do not help in incubating the eggs or raising the chicks, but nevertheless improve the breeding success of the parents.
-The older offspring do apparently help in territory defence, responding to playback of rivals and also participating in territorial fights, and it has been suggested that this should be treated as a form of cooperative breeding.
+The older offspring do apparently help in territory defence, responding to playback of rivals and also participating in territorial fights, and this likely should be treated as a form of cooperative breeding.
 The kagu has also been observed adopting an unrelated chick, a behaviour more common in species with low reproductive output, high social organisation, and extensive parental care of the young, all traits shared by the kagu.